 Refugee Resettlement depends heavily on individual and group volunteers to help new arrivals adjust to their new lives.
 We continuously needs supplies to assist newly-arrived refugees establish homes in our community.

-Are you interested in donating clothing, furniture, or other housewares?
+Are you interested in donating clothing or housewares?

-Our refugee families are in constant need of seasonally appropriate clothing, furniture, and other household goods.
-If you haven any of these items that you would like to donate, please contact Lina Bravo at 401.784.8663 to assess our need and arrange delivery.
+Our refugee families are in constant need of seasonally appropriate clothing and household goods.
+If you haven any of these items that you would like to donate, please contact Lina Bravo at 401.784.8663.

 Would like to volunteer as refugee mentor helping families adjust to life in Rhode Island?
 Please contact our program manger for Volunteer Services, Elaine Heebner at 401-784-8697

 Contact Director of Refugee Resettlement Baha Sadr or 401-784-8611 for more information.

 Lean more about the journey of a refugee: